Vikas-Chauhan-sudo/Suricata-rule-wazuh/README.md

 ## Features

-- **DNS Rules**: Detect suspicious DNS queries, such as those related to the 3CX supply chain compromise, and identify anomalies like invalid opcodes and Z-flag usage.
+- **DNS Rules**: Detect suspicious DNS queries, such as those related to the 3CX supply chain compromise.
 - **HTTP Rules**: Monitor for malicious HTTP requests, such as downloads of malicious `.ICO` files from known compromised sources.
 - **Easy Integration**: The rules can be seamlessly integrated into existing Suricata setups.